octopus-platform/joern/docs/source/pythonAccess.rst

 Chunking Traversals
 --------------------

+*Note*: It is not clear whether this optimization is still necessary now that the code has been ported to Tinkerpop3.

 Running the same traversal on a large set of start nodes often leads to unacceptable performance as all nodes and edges touched by the traversal are kept in server memory before returning results.
 For